Peter Clarke (footballer)

 Clarke began his career with Everton.
-During his time there he made nine league appearances and had loan spells with Blackpool, Port Vale and Coventry City.
-He then joined Blackpool on a permanent basis in 2004, where he also captained the club.
-He has also captained Southend United who he joined in 2006, before joining Huddersfield Town in 2009.
+During his time there, he made nine league appearances and had loan spells with Blackpool, Port Vale and Coventry City.
+He then joined Blackpool permanently in 2004, where he also captained the club.
+He also captained Southend United, who he joined in 2006 before joining Huddersfield Town in 2009.
 He helped the "Terriers" to win promotion out of League One via the play-offs in 2012.
-He returned to Blackpool in July 2014, but was released after the club were relegated at the end of the season.
-He joined Bury in May 2015, and then moved on to Oldham Athletic in July 2016.
+He returned to Blackpool in July 2014 but was released after the club were relegated at the end of the season.
+He joined Bury in May 2015 and then moved on to Oldham Athletic in July 2016.
 He rejoined former club Bury on loan in January 2018 and signed with Fleetwood Town in August 2019 following his release from Oldham.
 He moved on to Tranmere Rovers in January 2020 and played for the club in 2021 EFL Trophy final.
-He joined Walsall in June 2022 and was loaned out to Oldham Athletic five months later.
+He joined Walsall in June 2022 and was loaned to Oldham Athletic five months later.
+He signed with non-League club Warrington Town in July 2023 and moved on to Prescot Cables after two seasons.

 He won the Player of the Season award at Blackpool, Southend, Huddersfield (twice), Bury and Oldham Athletic (twice) in the 2004–05, 2008–09, 2009–10, 2010–11, 2015–16, 2016–17 and 2018–19 seasons respectively.
 Clarke also gained eight caps for the England under-21 team between 2002 and 2003.
 At the age of 40, he was named in both the EFL League Two Team of the Season and PFA Team of the Year for the 2021–22 campaign.

 Club career

 Everton

 Clarke started his career with Everton, signing his first professional contract in January 1999.
 He made his senior debut in 2001 against Coventry City.
-He made just nine appearances in the Premier League, largely in the unfamiliar position of right back, rather than his preferred centre-half position.
-In August 2002, he went on out loan to Blackpool, where he made sixteen league appearances, scoring three goals (two of which came on his home debut) in a three-month loan spell.
+He made just nine appearances in the Premier League, largely in the unfamiliar position of right-back, rather than his preferred centre-half position.
+In August 2002, he went on out loan to Blackpool, where he made 16 league appearances, scoring three goals (two of which came on his home debut) in a three-month loan spell.
 His performances played a large part in the "Seasiders" stringing together a run of clean sheets and rising to the edge of the 2002–03 play-off picture.
-Despite manager Steve McMahon's best efforts, a permanent deal did not materialise and Clarke returned to Goodison Park in early November.
-In February 2003, he went out on loan again, this time to Port Vale, also of the Second Division, where he made thirteen appearances in another three-month spell.
+Despite manager Steve McMahon's best efforts, a permanent deal did not materialise, and Clarke returned to Goodison Park in early November.
+In February 2003, he went out on loan again, this time to Port Vale, also of the Second Division, where he made 13 appearances in another three months.
 He won praise from manager Brian Horton for his strong work ethic.
 He spent February 2004 on loan at First Division Coventry City, playing five games.
 His contract with Everton expired at the end of the 2003–04 season, and he turned down the club's offer of a new contract, though he remained at the club on a month-to-month contract.